James City Service

 A milky or whitish discoloration is the result of air that has been introduced into the system either through water line breaks/repairs or that has naturally come out of solution.

+I have stains and/or deposits from the water.
 Deposits and stains are the results of naturally occurring minerals in our water.
 Although these minerals are in trace amounts, over time they can leave deposits on fixtures, toilets, sinks and tubs.
-Applying a commercial car wax so that the water runs off the fixtures and cleaning fixtures regularly will go a long ways to reducing the deposits.
+Applying a commercial car wax so that the water runs off the fixtures and cleaning fixtures regularly will go a long way to reducing the deposits.
 The key thing is to not allow the water to evaporate leaving the minerals behind.
 Products found at hardware and grocery stores that are advertised as hardness stain removers are effective.
 A home treatment system like a water softener or reverse osmosis will remove the minerals that cause these stains, but water softeners can increase sodium levels.
-Stains and deposits does not mean that your water is not safe to drink.
+Stains and deposits do not mean that your water is not safe to drink.

 Hydrogen sulfide, which causes a sulfur taste/odor is naturally occurring in our groundwater.
 Chlorine usually eliminates the hydrogen sulfide.
 However, trace amounts may still be present in the water.
 Hydrogen sulfide tends to come out of solution over time and migrate to high points and dead-ends in the water system.
 Hydrogen sulfide can also be the result of anodes found in your hot water heater.
 If the chlorine or sulfur odor/taste is unacceptable to you, there are home treatment system such as a granular activated carbon that will help remove taste and odors.
 Since these systems remove chlorine, they must be properly maintained to prevent bacteria growth.
 If taste and odors are abnormal, call Operations at 757-229-7421 and we will send a field technician to investigate.

+What is the hardness in my water?
 Depending on what area of the County you live in will determine the hardness of your water.
 The average water hardness in the Central System is around 30-50 mg/l (1.8-2.9 grains).
-However the hardness in the upper portion of the County at the Independent Water Systems such as Kings Village may be as high as 100 mg/l (5.9 grains).
+However, the hardness in the upper portion of the County at the Independent Water Systems such as Kings Village may be as high as 100 mg/l (5.9 grains).
 Call the JCSA Operations Center, at 757-229-7421 for further information.

+What is the fluoride level in my water?
 The area of the County you live in affects fluoride levels.
 The average fluoride level in the Central System is around 1.0 mg/l.
-However the fluoride level in the upper portion of the County at the Independent Water Systems may be much lower.
+However, the fluoride level in the upper portion of the County at the Independent Water Systems may be much lower.
 The recommended level for fluoride is around 1.0 mg/l.
 Call the JCSA Operations Center at 757-229-7421 for further information.

+I have low water pressure.
 Are you experiencing low water pressure throughout your whole house or is it just in one faucet?
-If you are experiencing low water pressure or volume throughout the household, contact our Operations at 757-229-7421 we will check the pressure at the water meter coming into your service line.
+If you are experiencing low water pressure or volume throughout the household, contact our Operations at 757-229-7421 and we will check the pressure at the water meter coming into your service line.
 If your entire home has low pressure, we could be experiencing high water demands or a water line break.
 If, however, the pressure or volume varies throughout the household, the problem is localized to the immediate residence and may require a plumber to rectify the situation.

-If you our relocating and need to cancel or initiate your water or sewer service call our Customer Service at 757-253-6800 Monday - Friday 8 a.m. to 5 p.m.
+I am moving and need to change my billing information.
+If you are relocating and need to cancel or initiate your water or sewer service, call our Customer Service at 757-253-6800 Monday - Friday, 8 a.m. to 5 p.m.

 Generally speaking, the JCSA maintains the sewer main system up to the property line.
 If, however, the blockage may be attributed to the sewer lateral leading from the house to the property line, a residential plumber should be contacted.

 What if it is downstairs that's plugged and upstairs is not?
 Normally your house has two cleanouts, one near your house and one by the street.
-The JCSA is responsible for the cleanout by the road (there may be several cleanouts - as required by Codes Compliance for distance) and the owner is responsible for the cleanout by the house.
+The JCSA is responsible for the cleanout by the road (there may be several cleanouts - as required by Building Safety and Permits for distance) and the owner is responsible for the cleanout by the house.
 For further assistance, call our Operations Center at 757-229-7421 and we will check the sewer flows at the main line coming into your service line.